cmu-mars/cmu-robotics/documents/p2-cp3.md

 automatically from the Swagger definition for convenience.

 ### REST Interface to the TA

+This API is currently still a draft.
+Some, but not all, possible future changes include:
+ * adding more constants to the enumerated error codes in the `400` returns from different end points

 The Swagger file describing this interface is [swagger-yaml/cp3-ta.yaml](swagger-yaml/cp3-ta.yaml) which should be